google/prettytensor/docs/PrettyTensor.md

  initialization.
 * stddev: A standard deviation to use in parameter initialization.
 * bias: Set to False to not have a bias.
+* bias_init: An initializer for the bias or a Tensor.
 * edges: Either SAME to use 0s for the out of bounds area or VALID to shrink the output size and only uses valid input pixels.
 * batch_normalize: Set to True to batch_normalize this layer.